bcgov/platform-developer-docs/sysdig-monitor-setup-team.md

 ---
 title: Set up a team in Sysdig Monitor

+slug: sysdig-monitor-setup-team

 description: Describes how to set up and configure a team in Sysdig Monitor.

 keywords: sysdig, monitoring, openshift monitoring, developer guide, team guide, team, configure

-page purpose: Details the steps for setting up a team and reviewing the capabilities of Sysdig Monitor.
+page_purpose: Details the steps for setting up a team and reviewing the capabilities of Sysdig Monitor.

 audience: developer, technical lead

 author: Jonathan Bond

-content owner: Shelly Han
+content_owner: Shelly Han
 ---

 # Set up a team in Sysdig Monitor